 Billing itself as a “premier open-air lifestyle shopping center” doesn’t begin to cover what you’ll discover while strolling sidewalks lined with local, regional, and national businesses with everything from gourmet cooking to one-of-a-kind fashions.
-Add to that restaurants that offer outdoor dining and ongoing events: recently I happened on a cadre of North Bay artists showing their works under the canopies of brightly colored market umbrellas in the plaza.

-But what I was most interested in were the local, family-owned shops that can hold their own against national retailers with their personality and uniquely artistic perspectives.
+In addition, here are a few of Montgomery Village’s local, family-owned shops that can hold their own against national retailers with their personality and uniquely artistic perspectives.

 You’ll also want to look for locally made crafts such as cutting boards, and trays made out of recycled French oak wine barrels, salvaged from local wineries by artist Jonathan Black.
 Or any of the fragrant products by Matanzas Creek, a Santa Rosa winery that grows fields of lavender to make their own unique bath and body products.

 Be sure to ask for the background on whatever strikes your fancy, because there’s probably a good story behind the product — such as the beautifully sculpted wood bowls by Doug Smith.
 He was seriously injured on the job while working in Windsor, and while dealing with the downtime of a slow recuperation, began turning reclaimed local woods, such as redwood and bay, into art.
 A life and an art reclaimed.

 Modern accessory designer Adelle Stoll features her handmade goods in her new boutique in Montgomery Village.

 Stoll creates handmade handbags and jewelry with classic and bold architectural shapes, using soft materials and minimalist construction.
 Everything is created in Sonoma County, and Stoll presents new designs and wearable art every season.
 Modern women’s shoes, men’s accessories, and minimalist home-décor items are all in the design pipeline.